 Antarctica, commonly regarded as an international continent is a sort of "global commons" for scientific discovery, peace, and cooperation.
-Antarctic research stations are spread across the continent, with some stations being permanent while others are temporary.
-There are a total of 70 permanent research stations representing 30 countries drawn from all the continents.
 Antarctica is protected by the Antarctic Treaty which ensures the wellbeing of the natural environment.
-All of the countries are signatories to the Antarctic Treaty and are bound by it.
+As of October 2006, 40 countries are signatories of the Antarctic Treaty.
 The signatories are allowed to maintain a seasonal or year-round station in Antarctica.
 However, some countries maintain both statuses.
+Antarctic research stations are spread across the continent, with some stations being permanent while others are temporary.
+There are approximately 50 permanent active research stations representing 32 countries drawn from all the continents.
 Antarctica has no indigenous human inhabitants, but always has seasonal staff drawn from the countries collectively bound by the treaty.
 The continent is surrounded by islands with personnel ranging from 4,000 in the summer to 1,000 during winter.

 Countries With Antarctic Research Stations